ShadyPal/ShadyPal/README.md

 - 👋 Hi, I'm @ShadyPal.
-I am currently creating a Language Learning App on Telegram.
+I am currently expanding a Language Learning App on Telegram.
-- 👀 I'm interested in cultures, human and computational languages, sports, movies and music.
+- 👀 I'm passionate about cultures, human and computational languages, sports, movies and music.
-- 🌱 I'm currently exploring JavaScript, OpenAI, Reactive Programming.
+- 🌱 I'm currently exploring JavaScript, OpenAI, Reactive Programming, and Text-to-Speech Engines.
 - 💞️ I'm now enhancing English for Closers/ Testing for Closers/ Grammar for Closers.
 - 📫 How to reach me: https://t.me/vladislavbizhbalov
 - ⚡ Fun fact: I speak German, play basketball in D-league and sing in my free time.